ca0v/aws-lab/README.md

     aws rds describe-db-instances --db-instance-identifier database-1 --query "DBInstances[*].DBInstanceStatus"

 When you run an aws command, the CLI seems to be in VI?
 To exit, press "q"

+After using the CLI for a time as the admin user, I was receiving "The security token included in the request is expired" error.

+As I did not know what to do, I created a new "CLI_BOSS" user, modified the ~/.aws/credentials \[DEFAULT\] user but was still unable to use those credentials without explicitly specifying the default profile:

+    >aws --profile default sts get-session-token

+What is going on?
+Well, I exported some AWS variables when I setup the admin user.
+You can list all exported variables via:

+    >export -p

+You can delete a variable via:

+    >unset AWS_ACCESS_KEY_ID
+    >unset AWS_SECRET_ACCESS_KEY
+    >unset AWS_SESSION_TOKEN

+Once I did that, the above command worked.
+Now I can run the following command to get the default user:

+    >aws sts get-caller-identity

+Which reported the proper user (CLI_BOSS).
+I believe this will work indefinitely, which is probably not what I want.
+I should rotate the keys.

+The keys can be rotated using the following tooling:

+    >aws iam list-access-keys --user-name CLI_BOSS
+    >aws iam create-access-key --user-name CLI_BOSS
+    >aws iam delete-access-key --user-name CLI_BOSS --access-key-id [key-provided-via-list]

+The idea being to create a new key, delete the old key, and use list for observational purposes.

 ## AWS - Billing (HERE I AM)